cncf/tag-security/assessments/projects/nats/self-assessment.md

 ## Secure development practices

 ### Development Pipeline
-- **Source Code Maintenance:** All source code is maintained in GitHub and changes must be reviewed by maintainers.
+- **[Source Code Maintenance:](https://github.com/nats-io/nats-server)** All source code is maintained in GitHub and changes must be reviewed by maintainers.
 - **Commit Signing:** Contributors are generally encouraged to sign their commits.
-- **Testing:** Each push and every pull request are tested using Travis CI and other relevant CI platforms.
+- **[Testing:](https://github.com/nats-io/nats-server/blob/main/test/test.go)** Each push and every pull request are tested using Travis CI and other relevant CI platforms.
-- **Release Testing:** Releases are primarily tested on individual laptops, Docker images, and Travis CI.
+- **[Release Testing:](https://docs.nats.io/running-a-nats-service/nats_docker)** Releases are primarily tested on individual laptops, Docker images, and Travis CI.
 - **Review Process:** Other reviewers, including committers, may comment on the changes and suggest modifications.
 Changes can be added by simply pushing more commits to the same branch.
 - **Approval Requirements:** Generally, LGTMs are required by at least two committers to approve a change for merge.
 This varies depending on the size/scope/complexity of the change.
 - **Coding Standards:** NATS follows widely-adopted standards for code formatting and style in each implementation language.
-Please refer to the CONTRIBUTING.md in individual NATS projects for specifics that apply to each.
+Please refer to the [CONTRIBUTING.md](https://github.com/nats-io/nats-server/blob/main/CONTRIBUTING.md) in individual NATS projects for specifics that apply to each.
+- The [NATS documentation](https://docs.nats.io/using-nats/developer) provides comprehensive information on developing with NATS.

 ### Communication Channels
 - **Internal:**